hellohellosa2/walkthrough-hacmegame.org/level02/accessing secret information.md

 #### Level 02 - Accessing secret information

-We get the text "hvs doggkcfr bssrsr hc sbhsf hvwg gsqfsh rohopogs ct ucjsfbasbh gsqfshg wg pohhsfm - yssd hvs wbtcfaohwcb jsfm gsqfsh".
+We get the text "Hvs doggkcfr wg lobori".

 Looks like rot13, but It isn't.
 So let us try a script which runs rot 1 to 26...